Are you wondering what a brindle pitbull is?

 These misconceptions might have been accrued from the confusion about the Brindle Pitbull being a recessive gene thus making them less occurring than others.

-They are formed by the animals genes.
-Secondly, because of the restrictions placed on them by the law in some places.
+Secondly, because of the restrictions placed on them by the law in some places, dog owners need to be aware of local regulations.
 In this instance where the American Kennel Club (AKC) does not recognize the breed, many people are discouraged from having them in possession.

 Brindle Pitbull Appearance